bloominstituteoftechnology/Lambda-Hello/RichG.md

 Hello, my name is Rich.
-Three words that describe me are; Determined, Lazy, and Supportive.
+Three words that describe me are; Negligent, Incompetent, Immoral.
+I love to run cross country.
+I have completed in the Olympics and have 30 Gold medals please work now
-My motivation to complete this course is my 4 month old daughter Scarlett.
-I am learning this to be able to give her the life she deserves.